 Question: My spouse and I believe in openness in adoption and are practicing it in all ways possible.
 With the birth mother’s side of the family, it has worked out in a way that suits all of us.

-The birth father in this case refuses to acknowledge paternity.
+In our case, the birth dad denies paternity.
 The twins are now at an age (6 years old) where they are curious about their birth father.
 I have told them I do not know much, which is the truth.
 I am looking for advice from folks who have walked this path on how to go about making children understand the truth of their situation? — Laila

 Dear Laila: Your kids are young so you’ll need to keep it simple for now.
 Have you had the “birds and bees” talk with them yet?
 It will come up with birth father talk, as they go hand-in-hand.
 Assuming you have started these conversations, I might say something like this: